Our journey began here

-Exotic plants are known for their needs of extremely low temperature requirements.
-Faced with continuous failures in trying to keep cold temperate plants alive in tropical climate countries like Singapore was by no means an easy task.
+Faced with continuous failures in trying to keep temperate plants alive in tropical climate countries like Singapore was by no means an easy task.
 Many growers soon gave up and move on to something else in life.
-Darren continued the journey but he was faced with a continuous steak of failure started to shed some light in 2013 when Darren chanced upon biotechnology – plant tissue culture.
+Darren continued the journey but he was faced with a continuous steak of failure before shedding some light in 2013 when Darren chanced upon biotechnology – Plant Tissue Culture.

 A spark went off, igniting his curiosity in plant tissue regeneration in carnivorous plants.
-Curiosity exploded inside Darren triggering waves of excitement, interest and actions which led him starting his own laboratory from his residence, marking the start of his journey.
+Curiosity exploded inside Darren triggering waves of excitement, interest, and actions which led him to start his own laboratory from his residence, marking the start of his journey.
 In addition to the mounting challenges in the field of scientific research, Darren also faced backlashes from the pioneer growers who think that the use of Biotech to change plant behavior is merely a science fantasy.